Museums closed for the winter; open by appointment only.

 All Wars Museum

 320 North Illinois Street in Pittsfield.
-Open by appointment only during the winter.
+Closed for the winter.

 Here you can learn about the history of Pike County's military involvement through artifacts that belonged to Pike County veterans.
 A museum of the Pike County Historical Society.